Feijoa sellowiana, pineapple guava: planting, growing and harvesting

 Feijoa in a nutshell

-• Dense bush with rounded habit, slightly spreading
+- It is a dense bush with a rounded habit, somewhat spreading

 A word from our Expert

-Feijoa or Brazilian guava, whose botanical name is Acca sellowiana, is a small exotic fruit tree, that bears evergreen foliage, dark green, silvered on the underside, and a distinctive white flowering with numerous red stamens.
-Additionally, its petals are edible and can be used to garnish a salad, for example!
-But what is most appreciated about Feijoa are its fruits, whose flavour lies between pineapple, guava and strawberry.
-It is a bush with a dense, broad habit, well ramified, and which also has very attractive bark.
+Feijoa or Pineapple guava, known botanically as Acca sellowiana, is a small exotic fruit tree, which bears evergreen, dark green foliage, silvery beneath, and an original flowering display of white flowers with numerous red stamens.
+Moreover, its petals are edible and can be used to garnish a salad, for example!
+But what people particularly love about Feijoa are its fruits, whose flavour lies between pineapple, guava and strawberry.
+It is a bush with a dense, spreading habit, well ramified, and it also has very attractive bark.

 In the garden, Feijoa will thrive in full sun, sheltered from cold winds.
-It is fairly hardy, able to withstand −10 °C, but still needs warmth to set fruit.
-Thus it sets fruit far better in regions with a mild climate.
-Generally, several Feijoa plants should be planted to allow cross-pollination.
-However, in cultivation, self-fertile varieties are available that produce fruit even when the bush is planted alone.
-Feijoa is fairly resilient and not very susceptible to diseases and pests.
+It is fairly hardy, tolerating −10 °C, but still needs warmth to set fruit.
+Thus it fruits much better in regions with a mild climate.
+Generally, several Feijoa should be planted to allow cross-pollination.
+However, in cultivation self-fertile varieties are available, which bear fruit even when the bush is planted alone.
+Feijoa is fairly resilient and not very susceptible to diseases or pests.
 It also tolerates pruning very well.
-This bush requires little maintenance, although regular watering during fruiting is advisable.
+This bush requires little maintenance, although regular watering during fruiting is preferable.

 Description and botany